leafo/sitegen/doc/plugins.md

 ### CoffeeScript

-Provies a template helper, `render_coffeescript` that lets you embed compiled CoffeeScript into the page from an external file.
+Provies a template helper, `render_coffee` that lets you embed compiled CoffeeScript into the page from an external file.
 CoffeeScript must be installed on the system for this plugin to work.